Imaging Informatics Graduate Certificate Program

 - Create an effective and efficient Imaging Informatics QA program

 - Learn about the latest advances in Imaging Informatics technology

 Graduates of the Imaging Informatics Program will be prepared to write the American Board of Imaging Informatics Certification examinations.

 CLII150 Practicum – four week full-time practicum arranged for students by Michener’s Office for Clinical Education

 After completing the theoretical portion of the program, students apply their knowledge and gain hands-on experience.
-The practicum gives you hands-on practice, experience in different work environments, and the opportunity to network with potential employers in the GTA and Ontario.
+The practicum gives you hands-on experience, exposure to different work environments, and the opportunity to network with potential employers in the GTA and Ontario.
 The practicum can only be arranged after students have completed all the required health and safety clearance documents.
 The practicum must be completed within 12 months of finishing the online theoretical portion of the program.